Brendan-Lucas/Computer-Systems-ThirdYearProject/DoorCode/README.txt

 Note: not all test cases are implemented.
-Though the list of tests is exhaustive and covers nearly every case, we did not have the time to finish writing the all However, all required functioanlity that these tests prove can be demonstrated with the virtual door GUI
+Though the list of tests is exhaustive and covers nearly every case, we did not have the time to finish writing the all However, all required functionality that these tests prove can be demonstrated with the virtual door GUI

 =====================================================